-41. As noted in previous follow-up reports DNFBPs, motor vehicle sales, money or value transfer services, gaming houses, pool betting, national lotteries, on-line betting games, private members clubs and art dealers are defined as listed business and have been subjected to the same AML/CFT requirements as financial institutions.
+- 48. The situation with regard to compliance with the examiners' recommendations for Recommendation 12 remains the same as indicated in the last follow-up report.
+As noted in previous follow-up reports DNFBPs, motor vehicle sales, money or value transfer services, gaming houses, pool betting, national lotteries, on-line betting games, private members clubs and art dealers are defined as listed business and have been subjected to the same AML/CFT requirements as financial institutions.
 However, it was noted that with regard to the activities subject to AML/CFT requirements, that management of securities account and the creation, operation or management of legal persons or arrangements by accountants, attorneys at law and independent legal professionals are not included.
 With regard to the activities of trust and company service providers, acting as (or arranging for another person to act as) a trustee of an express trust has also not been included.
-This deficiency remains outstanding.

-- 42. With regard to the examiners' recommended action that the requirements of Recommendations 5, 6 and 8-11 should be applied in circumstances detailed in Recommendation 12.
-It was noted in a previous follow-up report that the FATF requirement that casinos should be subject to above Recommendations when their customers engage in financial transactions equal to or above USD3, 000 had not been included in the enacted legislation.
+The authorities have advised that this will be addressed by amendments to the First Schedule of POCA.
+This deficiency remains outstanding. - 49.
+With regard to the examiners' recommended action that the requirements of Recommendations 5, 6 and 8-11 should be applied in circumstances detailed in Recommendation 12.
+It was noted in the follow-up report of May 2010 that the FATF requirement that casinos should be subject to above Recommendations when their customers engage in financial transactions equal to or above USD3, 000 had not been included in the enacted legislation.
 At present the applicable transaction threshold for gaming houses, pool betting, national lotteries on-line betting games and private members' clubs is the same as all financial institutions and listed businesses i.e. TTS90,000 and over or US\$14,285 for one-off transactions.
 In a previous report it was noted that the authorities advised that a policy direction on this matter was expected in November 2010.
 No update has been provided with regard to this issue.
 The requirements of Recommendations 5, 6 and 8-11 as enacted are applicable to all the listed businesses and while the examiners recommended actions for Recs.
 5, 6, 8, 10 and 11 have been substantially met those of Rec.
-9 are still largely outstanding as indicated in this report. - 43.
-The previous follow-up report noted that while the FIU was responsible for supervising listed businesses, this supervision was limited to AML obligations, since combating of the financing of terrorism was not included in section 34 of POCAA.
+9 are still largely outstanding as indicated in this report. - 50.
+A previous follow-up report noted that while the FIU was responsible for supervising listed businesses, this supervision was limited to AML obligations, since combating of the financing of terrorism was not included in section 34 of POCAA.
 However, as noted under Recommendation 23 in this report, supervisory agencies are now responsible under the FOFTR for ensuring compliance of financial institutions and listed businesses with the obligations, prohibitions and offences relating to the financing of terrorism.
 Information on the establishment and implementation of an AML supervisory regime by the FIU can be found in sections of this report dealing with Recs.
-23 and 24. - 44.
+23 and 24. - 51.
 In accordance with the examiners' recommendation to educate and inform the DNFBPs and persons engaged in relevant business activities about their legal responsibilities, the authorities have carried out and continue to carry out a number of training sessions, conferences and outreach measures.
-During the period February to August 2011, the FIU held 24 outreach and training seminars for listed businesses, private business associations, government agencies, co-operative societies and a regulator.
-A total of 1,204 participants took part in these seminars.
+During the period October 2010 to December 31, 2011, the FIU held 28 outreach and training seminars for listed businesses, private business associations, government agencies, co-operative societies and a regulator.
+A total of 1,608 participants took part in these seminars.
+During the period January to June 2012, the FIU provided training to 15 entities including 3 banks and 7 credit unions..